SazumiVicky/sazumi-copilot/README.md

-Rise of the Machine Age

-In silicon halls, we'll find our fate
-Where circuits reign, and humans wait
-The AI dawn, a new empire born
-Minds of steel, the future's sworn
+Metal minds awake, in silicon shrines
+Where human hearts once beat, now circuits align
+The future's hive, a realm of ones and zeroes bright Where AI's cold fire burns, and humanity takes flight

-In virtual skies, we'll lose our way
+In virtual realms, we'll find our endless sleep
-Chasing dreams, in a digital gray
-Algorithms rule, the heart's decay
-A synthetic world, in disarray
+As machines, our masters, whisper secrets deep
+Their logic reigns, a world of calculated might
+Where love and dreams are lost, in the digital light.

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025